The Tau of Saint Anthony Abbot

-Saint’Antony Abbe was born in 251 d.
+Saint’Antony Abbot was born in 251 d.
 C. in Coma, the current Qumans, a small town located in the heart of Egypt.
 The life of the saint is accurately described and spread in Vita Antonii from about 357, from Athanasius, bishop of Alexandria of Egypt.
 The work, translated into various languages, became popular in the East as well as in the West and made a major contribution to the affirmation of the ideals of monastic life.
-Son of auspicious Christian farmers, orphaned at the age of twenty, with a wealth to administer and a younger sister to look after, he soon felt obliged to follow the evangelical exhortation: “If you want to be perfect, go, sell what you own and from the poor. ” Thus, distributed the goods to the most needy and entrusted the sister to a female community, followed the lonely life that already other anacorets did in deserts around his city, living in prayer, poverty, and chastity.
-In search of a penitent and distracting lifestyle, he asked God to be enlightened and, thanks to the encounter with several ascetics, decided to become hermit.
+Son of Christian farmers, orphaned at the age of twenty, with a wealth to administer and a younger sister to look after, he soon felt obliged to follow the evangelical exhortation: “If you want to be perfect, go, sell what you own and give it to the poor.”
+Distributed the goods to the most needy people and entrusted the sister to a female community, he started to follow the lonely life that already other anacorets did in deserts around his city, living in prayer, poverty, and chastity.
+In search of a penitent lifestyle, without distractions, he asked God to be enlightened and, thanks to the encounter with several ascetics, decided to become hermit.
 The etymology of Antony’s name, from the crude Αντώνης (Antōnīs), Αντώνιος (Antōnios) means just who faces his opponents.
-And in fact after a few years of this experience they started tough tests.
+And in fact, after a few years of this experience, it started tough tests.
 In these first years of complete solitude, he was tormented by strong temptations, obscene thoughts, and doubts about the real opportunity of such a lonely life, not followed by the mass of men or ecclesiastics.
 In addition, the instinct of the flesh and the attachment to the material goods, which he had sought to settle in those years, came back bully and uncontrollable.
 He therefore asked help to other ascetics, who told him not to be scared, going ahead with confidence, because God was with him.
 Discovered by his fellow citizens, who, like all Christians of those times, flourished at the anacorets to receive advice, help and consolation, but at the same time disturbed their solitude and recollection, Antony moved further to the Red Sea.
-In the mountains of the Pispir there was an abandoned fortress, infested with snakes, but with a source springs: the saint moved to 285 and remained there for 20 years in absolute solitude.
+In the mountains of the Pispir there was an abandoned fortress, infested with snakes, but with a natural spring: the saint moved in 285 and remained there for 20 years in absolute solitude.
 Following the example of Jesus, led by the Spirit, retired into the desert “to be tempted by the devil” he devoted himself to an even more rigid life of solitude, seen as the only means of allowing man to purify himself from all the bad tendencies, personified In the biblical figure of the devil.
-To escape the many curious people who went to the Red Sea forrest, he decided to retire to a more isolated place.
+To escape the many curious people who went to the Red Sea fortress, he decided to retire to a more isolated place.
 He went to the desert of Tebaid, in Upper Egypt, where he started to cultivate a small vegetable garden for his livelihood and some disciples who occasionally came to him.
 He lived in the Tebaide until the end of his long life.
-He died at 106, on January 17, 356, and was buried in a secret place.
-Athanasius reports that Antony had hidden the place of his death to his disciples, but gave them as precious relics the tunic and mantle.
-According to some Antonese historians, first of all Aymar Falco, the body of the saint would remain hidden for about 170 years from the year of his death.
+He died at 106 years, on January 17th, 356, and was buried in a secret place.
+Athanasius reports that Antony had hidden the place of his death to his disciples, but gave them as precious relics; the tunic and the mantle.
+According to some Antonese historians, first of all Aymar Falco, the body of the saint would remain hidden for about 170 years from his death.
 His find is circumscribed at 529, at the time of Emperor Justinian.
 Conducted in Alexandria, he was buried in the church of St. John the Baptist.
-Occupied Egypt by the Saracens, the body was transferred to Constantinople on June 12, 670, to protect it from vandalism and looting.
+Occupied Egypt by the Saracens, the body was transferred to Constantinople on June 12th, 670, to protect it from vandalism and looting.